 Conclusions

-It is proposed to adopt the proposed fix to the VVC draft and VTM software to further improve the robustness of ALF virtual horizontal CTU boundary processing.
+It is proposed to adopt proposal 1 to the VVC draft and VTM software to further improve the robustness of ALF virtual horizontal CTU boundary processing.
+If line buffer space is regarded to be a show-stopper we suggest adopting proposal 2, which strikes a better balance between line buffers allocated to SAO and ALF in terms of visible artifacts.

 References